Academic Regulations and Procedures

 NOTE: This policy is the same for undergraduates and for graduate students.

 Benedictine College endorses the principles of academic honesty.
-Any academic misconduct is contradictory to the purposes and welfare of both the student and the college.
+Any academic misconduct is contradictory to the purposes and welfare of both the student and the College.
 Academic misconduct includes, but is not limited to, cheating on examinations; plagiarizing; failing to properly document sources either intentionally or unintentionally; turning in work prepared by another source, falsifying data and documents; or gaining or giving unauthorized access to assessment materials.
+Using artificial intelligence (AI) for coursework in place of a student’s own effort to learn constitutes academic misconduct.
+Therefore, students may use AI for their academics only when in accordance with instructor expectations and direction.
+Students should refer to the specified guidelines provided by their instructor.

 Consequences

-A first offense of academic misconduct, whether intentional or unintentional, generally will result in an “F” or a zero grade for the assignment, examination, or project connected to the academic misconduct and will be reported by the instructor to the Associate Dean who then will report to the student’s advisor.
-In a particularly egregious case of misconduct the instructor may consult with the Associate Academic Dean to apply a penalty of “F” for the course, or a more severe penalty.
+A first offense of academic misconduct, whether intentional or unintentional, generally will result in an “F” or a zero grade for the assignment, examination, or project connected to the academic misconduct and will be reported by the instructor to the Vice Provost who then will report to the student’s academic advisor.
+In a particularly egregious case of misconduct the instructor may consult with the Vice Provost to apply a penalty of “F” for the course, or a more severe penalty.
 If the penalty is the assignment of a final grade of “F,” the student will no longer be permitted to attend the class and will not be permitted to withdraw from the class, regardless of when the offense occurs.
 The “F” will then become part of the student’s permanent record.

-A second offense for a given student – assuming that the student has been notified of the first offense – over his or her entire time as a student at Benedictine College, will result in a meeting with a review panel consisting of the Assistant Dean of Student Success, a member of the Student Affairs Committee, and another faculty member of the student’s choice.
+A second offense for a given student – assuming that the student has been notified of the first offense – over his or her entire time as a student at Benedictine College, will result in a meeting with a review panel consisting of the Vice Provost, a member of the Student Affairs Committee, and another faculty member of the student’s choice.
 This panel will decide on a course of action based on all reported instances of the student’s academic misconduct, which generally results in a failing grade in the class.
 Additionally, depending upon the magnitude of the academic misconduct, the student may be suspended or be subject to dismissal from the college.
-A third or later offense will result in a meeting with a panel consisting of the Dean of the College, the Associate Dean, and a faculty member of the student’s choice.
+A third or later offense will result in a meeting with a panel consisting of the Provost, the Vice Provost, and a faculty member of the student’s choice.
 This panel will decide on a course of action based on all reported instances of the student’s academic misconduct with a maximum penalty of dismissal from the college.

 Due Process

 In any allegation of academic misconduct, students have the right to appeal the allegation if they believe they are not guilty or to appeal the punishment if they believe it to be excessive.
-This process is coordinated by the Associate Dean.
+This process is coordinated by the Vice Provost.
 In an appeal, an ad hoc committee consisting of three full-time faculty members, one of whom may be nominated by the student, independently considers the evidence, and each makes a recommendation regarding the appeal.
-The Dean of the College considers the evidence, the recommendations of the ad hoc committee, and makes the decision regarding the appeal.
+The Provost considers the evidence, the recommendations of the ad hoc committee, and makes the decision regarding the appeal.
+This decision is final and may not be appealed.

 Due to the importance of dispositions and accreditation requirements, the due process procedure for Education graduate programs contains additional steps.
 Please consult the Graduate Education Program Handbook.